sathipal/spark-streaming-mqtt-with-security_2.10-1.3.0/README.md

 ##### IBM Watson IoT Platform URL #####

-<orgid>.messaging.internetofthings.ibmcloud.com using TLS at port 8883 where <org-id> is the organization identifier, which is displayed in the portal when you signed in.
+orgid.messaging.internetofthings.ibmcloud.com using TLS at port 8883, where org-id is the organization identifier, which is displayed in the portal when you signed in.

 ##### Topic name #####